BeenVerified

 | #1 | BeenVerified | The most flexible first stop for phone lookup research. | Readers who may need phone, name, email, address, or username search options. |

-| #2 | Intelius | A strong report-style option with broader public-record context. | Readers who want a structured reverse phone lookup report. |
+| #2 | Intelius | A strong report-style option with broader public-record details. | Readers who want a structured reverse phone lookup report. |

-| #3 | TruthFinder | Useful when a phone match needs deeper background-style context. | Readers who want more than a basic unknown-caller check. |
+| #3 | TruthFinder | Useful when a phone match needs a deeper people-search report. | Readers who want more than a basic unknown-caller check. |